indrojitmondal/Peddy-Adoption/README.md

 - [Livelink](#livelink)

 ## Description
-Peddy Adoption is designed to streamline the pet adoption process by allowing users to browse through available pets, view detailed information about them, and express their interest in adoption easily through an "Adopt" button and modal.
+Peddy Adoption is designed to streamline the pet adoption process by allowing users to browse available pets, view detailed information about them, and express their interest in adoption easily through an "Adopt" button and modal.
+When the pet lovers click the like button, a pet will be stored in the adoption box.

 ## Features
 Here are the top 5 key features of Peddy Adoption: